santoguiia/santoguiia/README.md

 <hr>

 ## About Me
 I am currently pursuing a B.Sc. in Control and Automation Engineering at the Federal University of Santa Catarina (UFSC).
-I am passionate about robotics, computer vision, and automation, with hands-on experience in embedded systems and industrial applications.
+I am passionate about robotics, computer vision, and automation, with hands-on experience in embedded systems and intelligence artificial.

 ### Previous Experience